input-output-hk/peras-design/analytics/certificates-jan2025.md

 The January 27 IOG R&D Seminar entitled "ALBA" summarizes recent developments for the ALBA algorithm and indicates that new variants of ALBA may be suitable for compactly storing Peras certificates, perhaps even using existing Praos VRF and KES keys.
 Similarly, progress has also been made on certificate compression via SNARKs.

-This write-up documents that BLS certificates based on the Fiat Accompli sortition scheme comprise a viable option, with certificates being smaller that 15 kB.
+The present write-up documents that BLS certificates based on the Fiat Accompli sortition scheme comprise a viable option, with certificates being smaller that 15 kB.
 The downside of BLS approaches like this is that new keys must be registered and occasionally rotated.

 However, if any of the ALBA- and/or SNARK-based voting and certificate schemes meet the following conditions, they would be superior to the BLS-based scheme outlined later in this document.